theriddleofenigma/laravel-model-validation/README.md

         }

         /**
-         * Code to be executed after the validation goes here */ public function afterValidation()
+         * Code to be executed after the validation goes here.
+         */
+        public function afterValidation()
         {